vinayaksavle/Simple-Website-for-Services/README.md

-Website to provide services using HTML + CSS + Javascript
+Static Website to provide services using HTML + CSS + Javascript